Heath Miller: 2011 season

-2012 season: Second Pro Bowl
+2012 season

 New offensive coordinator Todd Haley named him the starting tight end to begin the regular season, over Jamie McCoy, Leonard Pope, and David Paulson.

 He started the season-opener against the Denver Broncos and made four catches for 50 receiving yards and a touchdown during the 31–19 loss.
 On September 23, 2012, Miller caught a season-high eight passes for 60 yards and tied his career-high with two touchdown receptions in a 34–31 loss to the Oakland Raiders.
 On October 11, 2012, in a loss against the Tennessee Titans, Miller had 6 receptions for 67 yards moving him past Louis Lipps for third place on the Steelers' all-time receptions list.
 During a Week 13 matchup against the Baltimore Ravens, he caught five passes for a season-high 97 receiving yards and a touchdown in the 23–20 victory.
 On December 23, 2011, Miller suffered a torn MCL and ACL during a 13–10 loss to the Cincinnati Bengals.
 He was placed on injured-reserve for the remainder of the season and was also selected to the Pro Bowl.
 After the season, Miller was voted team MVP by his teammates.
 He finished the season with 71 receptions for 816 yards and 8 touchdowns, career highs for receiving yards and touchdowns.